 The Community Foundation, meanwhile, reported similar issues in its landmark study Giving Back: The Silicon Valley Way, which concluded that the most effective way to reach young professionals was through their peers.
 “The workplace was more influential in their involvement in philanthropy than was the church, or schools, or other ways of giving,” Hero said.

 While the new generation of givers was relatively small in number, “they set a whole new standard of engagement and accountability,” Arrillaga-Andreessen said.
 “Many of these people were able to retire and get engaged in philanthropy while they were at the height of their business savvy, and they wanted the same accountability out of their social sector investments as they did from private sector investments.”

 That concept formed the basis of SV2’s guiding objectives: to help nonprofits build their organizational capacity and to help Partners build their own philanthropic capacity.

 After being incubated by the Silicon Valley Community Foundation for ten years, SV2 became an independent 501(c)3 in 2008.

-Over the last 15 years, we have developed a strong portfolio of Grantees.
+Over the last 17 years, we have developed a strong portfolio of Grantees.
 Our Partner engagement with these evolving nonprofits continues to grow, and, consequently, countless lives are both directly and indirectly changed for the better.
 Furthermore, SV2’s educational programs have expanded into a diverse breadth of philanthropic resources for our Partner-investors.
-Most of our Partners have increased their own philanthropic impact, and, in many cases, expanded it, as well.
+Most of our Partners have increased their own philanthropic impact.

 In 2013, we launched a 9-month strategic planning process.
 See our 2014-2017 strategic plan here.